-- C policies - C intervention frameworks, standards, and accountability indicators - C infrastructure design at the school level, for a feeder pattern (to achieve economies of scale), and for providing support from the district and community, intermediate regional agencies, and the state's department of education and its agency partners.
+- policies - intervention frameworks, standards, and accountability indicators - infrastructure design at the school level, for a feeder pattern (to achieve economies of scale), and for providing support from the district and community, intermediate regional agencies, and the state's department of education and its agency partners.

 In proceeding, we can draw upon and become part of pioneering initiatives emerging around the country that are rethinking how schools and communities meet the challenge of addressing persistent barriers to student learning.
 These initiatives reflect a fundamental commitment to a three component framework for school improvement (see the figure).
-Such a framework encompasses an agenda for developing intervention systems to (1) promote healthy development and prevent problems, (2) provide assistance as early as feasible after the onset of problems, and (3) address the needs of students with chronic and severe problems.
+Such a framework encompasses an agenda for developing intervention systems to (a) promote healthy development and prevent problems, (b) provide assistance as early as feasible after the onset of problems, and (c) address the needs of students with chronic and severe problems.

-development, a major emphasis is on improving neighborhood, home, school and classroom environments to prevent problems and enhance youngsters' strengths.
+In developing a component to address barriers to learning and development, a major emphasis is on improving neighborhood, home, school and classroom environments to prevent problems and enhance youngsters' strengths.
 At the same time, essential supports and assistance are provided those who need something more to address barriers and engage or re-engage them in schooling and enable learning.
-This has led to calling this facet of school-community improvement an Enabling Component.
+This has led to calling this facet of schoolcommunity improvement an Enabling Component.
 The usefulness of the concept of an Enabling Component as a broad unifying focal point for policy and practice is evidenced in its adoption by various states and localities around the country.
 These include the California and Iowa Departments of Education, whose version is called a Learning Supports component, and the Hawai'i Department of Education, whose version is called a Comprehensive Student Support System.
 Others have used terms such as supportive learning environment.